The Complete Guide to Social-Emotional Learning

 b.
 How Is SEL Being Evaluated at a District Level?

 Currently, there is no gold-standard measuring tool for evaluating SEL at the school district level.
 District leaders can create their own SEL evaluation programs that use the CASEL core competency framework as a guide.
 School districts can also work with SEL researchers to evaluate their programs.
 For example, Navigate360 regularly partners with school districts to engage in SEL research.
-What’s more, in Suite360: Student, there is a CASEL-developed, pre– and post-measurement tool that was established in association with the University of Illinois and the Washoe County School District, a helpful addition for evaluating the effectiveness of an SEL program in a school.
+What’s more, in SEL for Students, there is a CASEL-developed, pre– and post-measurement tool that was established in association with the University of Illinois and the Washoe County School District, a helpful addition for evaluating the effectiveness of an SEL program in a school.

 c.
 Are There Funding Sources Available for SEL Curriculum?